Biomechatronics: Electromechanical sensors

 The purpose of the mechanical sensors is to measure information about the biomechatronic device and relate that information to the biosensor or controller.

-Additionally, many sensors are being used at schools, such as Case Western Reserve University, the University of Pittsburgh, Johns Hopkins University, among others, with the goal of recording physical stimuli and converting them to neural signals for a subarea of biomechatronics called neuromechatronics.
+Additionally, many sensors are being used at schools, such as Case Western Reserve University, the University of Pittsburgh, Johns Hopkins University, among others, with the goal of recording physical stimuli and converting them to neural signals for a subarea of bio-mechatronics called neuro-mechatronics.

 Controller

 The controller in a biomechatronic device relays the user's intentions to the actuators.
 It also interprets feedback information to the user that comes from the biosensors and mechanical sensors.
 The other function of the controller is to control the biomechatronic device's movements.

 Actuator

 The actuator can be an artificial muscle but it can be any part of the system which provides an outward effect based on the control input.
 For a mechanical actuator, its job is to produce force and movement.
 Depending on whether the device is orthotic or prosthetic the actuator can be a motor that assists or replaces the user's original muscle.
 Many such systems actually involve multiple actuators.